The world of fountain pens is vast and full of tons of boutique fountain pen makers who make some truly excellent pens.

 Make sure to snag some higher quality writing paper like Rhodia while you are at it.

-Starting out with your first fountain pen and some regular notebook paper or printer paper might give you a deceptive writing experience since the low grade paper can rip when the wet nib writes against it.
+If you start with your first fountain pen and some regular notebook paper or printer paper, you might get a negative writing experience.
+This is because the low grade paper can rip when the wet nib writes against it.
 It will also feather quite a bit and can make your letters bleed together, which is a pretty big letdown.

-If you are looking to start off with a fountain pen that is a more of a hands on writing instrument, start out with a TWSBI Eco.
+If you are looking to start off with one that is a more of a hands on writing instrument, start out with a TWSBI Eco.

-You will need to purchase an ink bottle since the pen does not take cartridges, but that is part of the fun of a fountain pen.
+You will need to purchase an ink bottle since it does not take cartridges, but that is part of the fun of a fountain pen.

 How do I know which style of fountain pen is best for me?